 Puppies that urinate blood and vomit may be seriously infected with the canine parvovirus.
 This is potentially fatal if not treated quickly.
 The disease is highly contagious and is mostly seen in unvaccinated or immunosuppressed older dogs.

 If blood is present in the urine of a pregnant dog this may be due to the death of one of the foetuses.
-In this case, it will need to be surgically removed to avoid infection of the mother and other puppies.
+In this case, your vet will need to surgically remove it to avoid infection of the mother and other puppies.

 There are many reasons for a dog peeing blood.
-And although it’s not always considered an emergency it certainly needs to be evaluated by your vet.
+And although your vet will not always consider it an emergency, they still need to evaluate the condition.
 The most common causes include:

 Take your dog’s vaccination history and any other medical records that you have.
 This will help the vet to form a complete picture and find the cause.

-You may be asked to stop your dog from urinating before the visit as a few drops will be needed for collection.
-The vet will test your dog’s urine for the presence of disease or drugs. the name of this procedure is urinalysis.
+Your vet may be ask you to stop your dog from urinating before the visit as they will need to collect a few drops.
+The vet will test your dog’s urine for the presence of disease or drugs.
+The name of this procedure is urinalysis.

 Your vet takes a dog urinating blood very seriously, and they will carry out tests immediately.
-Following a physical examination – taking temperature, pulse, and respiration rates – your dog’s ears, eyes, mouth, heart and lungs will be evaluated.
+Following a physical examination – taking temperature, pulse, and respiration rates – your vet will evaluate your dog’s ears, eyes, mouth, heart and lungs.

 Your vet will carry out screening for kidney and liver disease, bacterial infections, diabetes and cancer.
 They will also use ultrasounds to determine any stones or masses in the bladder.